danthespal/Advanced-Stash-Helper/README.md

 # DISCLAIMER
 To be honest I don't like that ASH got on wrong hands when the software was free now you need to pay.
 Don't get me wrong, I agree, that everyone who does this things should get pay, but do it yourself, don't monetize other's work.
-So I decide to share the original source code [download] this one is a old source (don't ask how to compile, if you don't know)
 PS: and also began to work on a C# version of this software.
 I'm planning to make it a little stable and start sharing as community project in github.